PFLeget/cosmogp/docs/cosmogp_intro.rst

 All about cosmogp
 ############

-cosmogp is a gaussian process code write in python
+cosmogp is a gaussian process code interpolator develloped in python.

-cosmogp can:
+cosmogp was mainly developed to :

-*   interpolate in 1D
+*   interpolate in one dimension (like supernova ligth-curves)
-*   interpolate in 2D
+*   interpolate in two dimensions (like PSF within the full focal plane)